 The effect of this historically “loose” monetary policy, is two fold: 1) The carry-ability of homes is at an all-time low when home prices are at all-time highs (you ‘just’ need the down payment money and to qualify for a loan); and 2) the overly optimistic investment decisions made during this business cycle Peak are proportionately greater “excesses” that will need to be restructured during the next recession.

 The broad Marin County real estate market is starting to soften after 3 strong years, with a few price range/geographical exceptions.

 However, after years of competitive overbidding, buyer negotiation fatigue combined with historically low interest rates is still resulting in competitive overbidding for desirable homes, but paradoxically repeated price cuts for homes in less desirable areas.
 Desirability still driven by 1) lot/location and pricing, 2) finish and 3) house size in that order.
-Buyers in Marin are busy, have little bandwidth to deal with the over-administration of the local business & planning departments, and prefer to hit the ground running instead of signing on for a protracted bureaucratic remodel process.
+Buyers in Marin are busy, have little bandwidth to deal with the over-administration of the local building & planning departments, and prefer to hit the ground running instead of signing on for a protracted bureaucratic remodel process.